-The conference for the UX, Service Design and Digital communities in Scotland and the North of England is over for another year.
+The conference for the UX, Service Design and Digital communities in Scotland and the North of England will return in 2016.

 For news and offers, please sign up to our mailing list.